carlo/es6-modules-in-browser-sandbox/README.md

 browsers.
 For good measure the HTML page includes the right polyfills for the currently active browser, c/o [polyfill.io](https://polyfill.io/v2/docs/).

+**THIS IS STILL A WORK IN PROGRESS.** Also, I might loose interest tomorrow.

 So, to recap, this here setup …

 - scratches an itch of mine